 Look at someone's garden for the telltale signs of personal expression, showing some people escaping their social roles and obligations.
 In art and garden one may find the manifestations of the embedded, under-explored dimensions of the psyche!

 The Echeveria genus belongs to the Crassulaceae family that comprises some well-known South African plant genera.
-The genus was named after a famous Mexican botanical artist named Echeverria, complicating the spelling forever (http://www.glenhirstcactiandpalms.co.uk/echeverias.html).
+The genus was named after a famous Mexican botanical artist named Echeverria, complicating the spelling of the genus name forever (http://www.glenhirstcactiandpalms.co.uk/echeverias.html).